About us

 UNDP is based on the merging of the United Nations Expanded Programme of Technical Assistance, created in 1949, and the United Nations Special Fund, established in 1958.
 UNDP, as we know it now, was established in 1966 by the General Assembly of the United Nations.

-UNDP is present in Moldova since 1992, covering two-thirds of the communities, including in Găgăuzia and in Transnistrian regions.
+UNDP is present in the Republic of Moldova since 1992, covering two-thirds of the communities, including Găgăuzia region and the left bank of Nistru river.

 UNDP is supporting the Government in the nationalization of Sustainable Development Goals (SDGs) and integrating the 2030 Agenda into the country’s national development framework.
 With UN support, the Government of Moldova assessed the progress on achieving the SDGs and presented its first Voluntary National Report at the High-Level Political Forum in July 2020, as well as progress updates at the SDG Summit in September 2023.

-In this context, UNDP is supporting the development of a national Multidimensional Poverty Index (MPI) for the Republic of Moldova, enhancing the country's capacity to monitor and address poverty comprehensively.
+In this context, UNDP has supported Moldova in the development of a national Multidimensional Poverty Index (MPI) for the Republic of Moldova, enhancing the country's capacity to monitor and address poverty comprehensively.

 To enhance safe and efficient cross-border cooperation, increased trade volumes and improved control over illegal traffic of people and goods, the EU Integrated Border Management principles were successfully piloted in Moldova with EU-UNDP support.
 The first Moldova-Ukraine Jointly Operated Border Crossing Point in Palanca ensures optimal conditions for crossing the border, including for people with disabilities, asylum seekers, entrepreneurs, and cargo transport.

 UNDP delivered on its commitment of ensuring the humanitarian-development-peace Nexus, by efficiently supporting local partners in navigating the economic, energy and humanitarian challenges and build crisis response capacities.
-Since the onset of the war in Ukraine and influx of refugees to Moldova, UNDP’s work generated improved livelihoods opportunities, enhanced access to better services and infrastructure for refugees and vulnerable men and women from host communities across the country, including the Transnistrian region.
-UNDP supported the connection of local public authorities to the national refugee response mechanisms via a partnership with the Congress of Local Authorities from Moldova (CALM) and enhanced the response capacities of local communities hosting refugees in line with the “My community for Peace” national campaign and access to local services.
-Moreover, together with national authorities – Ministry of Labour and Social Protection and State Chancellery, UNDP has led the coordination efforts of livelihoods and inclusion related interventions under the Moldova Refugee Response Coordination Forum.
+Since the onset of the war in Ukraine and influx of refugees to Moldova, UNDP’s work generated improved livelihoods opportunities, enhanced access to better services and infrastructure for refugees and vulnerable men and women from host communities across the country, including on the left bank of Nistru.
+UNDP supported the connection of local public authorities to the national refugee assistance mechanisms and enhanced the response capacities of local communities hosting refugees.
+Moreover, together with national authorities – Ministry of Labour and Social Protection and State Chancellery, UNDP has led the coordination efforts of livelihoods and inclusion interventions under the Moldova Refugee Response Coordination Forum.

-Moreover, the private sector was activated as an important partner of local public authorities able to push green economic growth, being assisted to grow, access export opportunities, create jobs, including for refugees and engage in innovative partnerships, including in such formats as value-chain based clusters, initiated for the first time in Moldova.
+Moreover, the private sector on both banks of Nistru river was activated as an important partner of local public authorities able to push green economic growth, being assisted to grow, access export opportunities, create jobs, including for refugees and engage in innovative partnerships, including in such formats as value-chain based clusters, initiated for the first time in Moldova.

 UNDP is providing policy support to the Government in a few critical areas, mainly around key emerging development challenges.
-UNDP is assisting in tackling energy vulnerability and poverty through the continuous operationalization of the Energy Vulnerability Reduction Fund, a mechanism for targeted on-bill compensations for vulnerable households with national coverage.
+UNDP is assisting Moldova in navigating a just energy transition through the continuous operationalization of the Energy Vulnerability Reduction Fund, a mechanism for targeted on-bill compensations for low-income households with national coverage.
 In collaboration with the Ministry of Labour and Social Protection, a dedicated intervention on the digital transformation of social protection, to increase its efficiency, outreach, and sustainability, has been initiated.

 UNDP is also offering support to the Government in the implementation of the Digital Transformation Strategy (2023-2030) and related national programmes, with a particular emphasis on digital governance, data-driven policy development, and advancement of a digital society in Moldova.